jamiguel23/DXA-takehome/process.md

 ## Setting up Bot

-1. On your Discord Developer Account:
+1. On your Discord Developer Account
     * Go to <https://discord.com/developers/applications>
     * Clink on "New Application" to create a application
     ![new application](./img/process/newApp.png)